ajsmith/puppet-graphite/README.md

 ## Overview

-This module configures the Graphite monitoring server using Docker.
+This module configures the Graphite monitoring server using Docker and systemd.

 ## Setup

 ### What graphite affects

-To configure Graphite components to run as standard system services, this module will generate systemd unit files in `/etc/systemd/system/`.
+To configure Graphite components to run as normal systemd services, this module will generate systemd unit files in `/etc/systemd/system/`.
 Depending on how a host is configured, the following unit files may be generated:

   * */etc/systemd/system/docker-graphite-web.service*
   * */etc/systemd/system/docker-graphite-carbon.service*